ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

   List<String> afterAsList = new ArrayList<>(Arrays.asList(after));
   ```

-Overall, your goal is to make it so `findCounterExample` will return `null` for
+**TL;DR:** Overall, your goal is to make it so that `findCounterExample()` returns `null` for
-any reasonable good partition implementation, and find a `CounterExample` for
+any reasonable good partition implementation, and a `CounterExample` for
 any bad partition implementation with extremely high probability.
-We will
-provide you with a bunch of them to test against while the assignment is out,
+We will provide you with a bunch of them to test against while the assignment is out,
 and we may test on more than we provide you in the initial autograder.

-We won't test on truly crazy situations, like a partitioner that only fails
+Note: We won't test on truly crazy situations, like a partitioner that only fails
-when passed lists of 322 elements, or when a one of the strings in the array is
+when passed lists of 322 elements, or when one of the strings in the array is
 `"Henry"`.
 The bad implementations will involve things logically related to
 sorting and manipulating lists, like boundary cases, duplicates, ordering,
 length, base cases, and comparisons, as a few examples.

 ### What to do about `null`?
-**Assume** that there are **no `null`** items in the arrays, that sorts won't put`null` items in the arrays, and that the variables holding lists of items won't contain `null`.
-There are plenty of interesting behavior to consider without it!
+**Assume** that there are **no `null`** items in the arrays, that sorts won't put `null` items in the arrays, and that the variables holding lists of items won't contain `null`.
+There are plenty of interesting behaviors to consider without it!

 **Don't** have your implementation of `findCounterExample` take more than a few
 seconds per sorting implementation.
-You don't need to create million element
+You don't need to create million-element
 lists to find the issues, and it will just slow down grading.
 You should focus
 on generating (many, maybe hundreds or thousands of) small interesting lists
 rather than a few big ones, which should process very quickly.

-On this PA, we will not give deductions for violating stnadard style guidelines (but you should still follow them):
+On this PA, we will not give deductions for violating standard style guidelines (but you should still follow them):